+The writer writes.
 As an on-and-off again fiction writer, that very obvious notion eluded me for years.
 I put writing aside, put it off, did something else, cleaned, cooked, watched television, worked out or just about any other activity that didn’t involve writing, all the while wondering why I couldn’t finish a story.

 “Nobody tells this to people who are beginners.
 I wish someone had told me.
 All of us who do creative work, we get into it because we have good taste.
 But there is this gap.
 For the first couple years you make stuff, it’s just not that good.
 It’s trying to be good, it has […]

 I’m still coming down from my six days in Marin County where I took a writing workshop with Ron Carlson at the Writing by Writers conference.
 I spent some time the last couple of days transcribing my notes and downloading images.
 I came across the one above this morning, a panoramic view of Bodega Bay. […]